aardappel/lobster/docs/source/memory_management.md

   Extending the cases where this happens, and also generally allowing the last use of a variable to be owned by its last use rather than waiting for the end of the scope, is planned as a future improvement.
-* Any data structure constructors (objects, vectors, coroutines) of course result in own.
+* Any data structure constructors (objects, vectors) of course result in own.
 * Any L-value results in borrow.